Athens Library is not promoting any 'gay agenda'

 The next Board meeting is at 4:30 p.m.
 July 19 at the Nelsonville Library.

-Last note, to read a definitive interview with Southeastern Ohio Rainbow Alliance President Chris Nevil, see the Athens News or click this link.
+Last note, to read a definitive interview with Southeastern Ohio Rainbow Alliance President Chris Nevil, see the Athens News or read the story online.

 Post a comment as anonymous